-Raising the Curtain on the Heart of Racism
+Raising the Curtain on the Technology Gap

 Films for the Future, initially launched in 2018, is a DPS Foundation fundraising event that seeks to educate the community.
 It creates a space where we can shine light on relevant topics related to education while we strive to learn and grow together alongside topic experts so we can better understand and support today’s issues.

 THANK YOU FOR JOINING US FOR OUR FIRST FILM

 Thank you to all who joined us for our virtual Films for the Future event!
 We are grateful to all who joined in the conversations and to those who leaned in so we could grow together.

 November 17 & 18, DPS Foundation brought community members together virtually to shine light on racism through our third annual Films for the Future event.
 The event started with an at-home screening of the Point Made Learning documentary I’m Not Racist…Am I? which highlights a diverse group of teens through a year-long exploration to get at the heart of racism, with an intentional focus on equity and what it means to be anti-racist.

 Catherine Wigginton Greene, DPS alum from George Washington High School Class of 1995 and filmmaker talked about her own experiences as a DPS student and what has—and also hasn’t– changed since she graduated more than 20 years ago.

 “I was seeing things around the school, a framework, that no one ever gave us a chance to talk about.
 We parked our cars in different lots, everything from where we ate, who we spent time with…my world was still quite white.
 When I went back and showed the film for the first time in Denver at George Washington, the kids were talking about the same exact things that were going on when I was there.
 One thing I noticed is the kids are ready to talk about it now.
 It was a really passionate discussion and heartening that DPS was having these conversations.”